Jason-Les/trezor-simple-sign/README.md

 - Enable mainnet support

 ## Updates
-#####June 16, 2018
-P2SH-Segwit inputs and outputs now fully supported.
+- June 16, 2018 - P2SH-Segwit inputs and outputs now fully supported.
 Additionally, fees must now be specified at command-line
-#####June 13, 2018
-You can now sign from p2sh-segwit addresses as well as take P2SH-segwit inputs however still can only have ouputs of P2PKH at this time
+- June 13, 2018 - You can now sign from p2sh-segwit addresses as well as take P2SH-segwit inputs however still can only have ouputs of P2PKH at this time